msgflo/msgflo-project/README.md

 * Ensure you have a running Docker daemon
 * Start the project with `docker-compose up`

+Note: by default the MsgFlo coordinator and MQTT ports are only available on `localhost`.
+Edit the ports declarations in `docker-compose.yml` if you want to open them to the outside.

 ## Editing in Flowhub

 Everything is set up so that you can edit the project in [Flowhub](https://flowhub.io)